hassnain360/EC526_thread_perf_analysis/README.md

 ## Preliminary Investigation

-Todo: Run some tests to see perfomr
+Todo: Run some tests to see performance of library, effect of different threads running at the same time.

 Todo: See how different scheduling variations of OpenMP (dynamic, static, chunked) may affect a typical parallelized application, or maybe just ours.